Alaska Peninsula: Geography

 The southern side of the Alaska Peninsula is rugged and mountainous, created by the uplifting tectonic activity of the North Pacific Plate subsiding under a western section of the North American Plate; the northern side is generally flat and marshy, a result of millennia of erosion and general seismic stability.
 The northern and southern shores are likewise quite different.
-The northern Bristol Bay coastal side is generally turbid and muddy, experiences tidal extremes, and is relatively shallow; the Pacific side, which is also known as the "ring of fire," has relatively small tidal activity and the water is deep and clear.
+The northern Bristol Bay coastal side is generally turbid and muddy, experiences tidal extremes, and is relatively shallow; the Pacific side, which is also known as the "ring of fire", has relatively small tidal activity and the water is deep and clear.

 Administration

-All of the Peninsula is organized as a part of four adjacent boroughs; the Aleutians East Borough, Bristol Bay Borough, Kodiak Island Borough, and Lake and Peninsula Borough.
+The peninsula is organized as a part of four adjacent boroughs; the Aleutians East Borough, Bristol Bay Borough, Kodiak Island Borough, and Lake and Peninsula Borough.
 The Lake and Peninsula Borough includes most of the peninsula's territory.

 Climate

 Average annual precipitation ranges from 24–65 in.
 Coastal areas are subject to intense storms, wind, and rain.
 Winter temperatures average between −11 and 1 C, and in summer between 6 and 15 C. Frosts can occur any day of the year at higher elevations.
 The climate can be compared to that of parts of Scotland, the Aleutian Islands, Iceland, and Tierra del Fuego.